deadlyvipers/dojo_rules/introduction.md

-Go away, I don't want any
+Go away, I don't want any,
+Unless it's Ruby, we like Ruby